OfficeDev/outlook-dev-docs/docs/payments/reference.md

 After loading the invoice, your webhook should send the following response payload:

 - Include the `data` property with information about accepted payment types and networks and an Invoice entity.
-- Include the `options` property to indicate what information you need about the payer and if you want the Payments service to ask for a shipping address and option.
+- Include the `options` property to indicate what information you need about the payer and if you want the payments service to ask for a shipping address and option.
 - Include the `details` property to provide display details about the invoice.

 The following is an example of a response to a `loadentity` event.